 The Core Competencies (4 courses)

-- Finance and Analysis Requirement (Select one: Advanced Budgeting, Public Investment Banking, Infrastructure, Contracting, Nonprofit Financial Management or Quantitative Tools for
+- Finance and Analysis Requirement (Advanced Budgeting, Public Investment Banking, Infrastructure, Contracting, Nonprofit Financial Management or Quantitative Tools for

 The Capstone (1 course)

 The completion of a capstone project is one of the academic requirements for the Master of Public Administration (MPA) at the University of Pennsylvania’s Fels Institute of Government.
 The capstone project represents a way for graduate students to apply their multi-disciplinary learning from the program to a specific public administration challenge(s) or issue(s).
 To successfully complete a capstone project, a student must receive a passing grade for her capstone paper and the associated briefing.

 The student’s capstone paper resembles a policy memo that an administrative staff writes to decision makers and